DSC-Banasthali-Vidyapith/Code-Crossroad/README.md

 The questions are classified according to the topics.
-Students are free to submit solutions for any of the mentioned language.
-The allowed languages are:
+Students are free to submit solutions in any of these mentioned languages:
 * Java
 * C
 * C++